 But as it was, I became very quiet and meek.
 I began to fumble through my purse, pulling out these cards, or others like them.

 “Well,” my response came quietly, almost apologetically.
 “These are the cards I carry with me everywhere.
 When I’m driving I hold them up at the steering wheel and read them out loud.
-They’re all handwritten, so I can pray them while I write them.”
+I write them out by hand, so I can pray them while I write them.”

 It was then the leader’s turn to be confused.
 And to apologize, which she did.